-A. Aquatic
+E. Aquatic

 - 1. Purpose: The purpose of the Aquatic environment is to protect, restore, and manage the unique characteristics and resources of the areas waterward of the ordinary high-water mark. - 2.
 Designation Criteria: Assign an Aquatic environment designation to lands waterward of the ordinary high-water mark. - 3.
 Management Policies: - a.
-Allow new over-water structures only for water-dependent uses, including public access or ecological restoration. - b.
+Allow new over-water structures only for water-dependent uses, public access, or ecological restoration. - b.
 The size of new over-water structures should be limited to the minimum necessary to support the structure's intended use. - c.
 In order to reduce the impacts of shoreline development and increase effective use of water resources, multiple use of over-water facilities should be encouraged. - d.
 All developments and uses on navigable waters or their beds should be located and designed to minimize interference with surface navigation, to consider impacts to public views, and to allow for the safe, unobstructed passage of fish and wildlife, particularly those species dependent on migration. - e.
-Shoreline uses and modifications should be designed and managed to prevent adverse impacts to ecological functions and ecosystem-wide processes, including degradation of water quality and alteration of natural hydrographic conditions. - f.
-Adverse impacts shall not be allowed except where necessary to achieve the objectives of the Shoreline Management Act, and then only when mitigated as necessary to assure no net loss of ecological functions. - B. Urban Conservancy - 1.
-Purpose: The Urban Conservancy environment is intended to protect and restore ecological functions of open space, floodplain and other sensitive lands where they exist in urban and developed settings, while allowing a variety of compatible uses. - 2.
-Designation Criteria: Specific criteria for designation of the Urban Conservancy environment include areas or properties that: - a.
-Lie in the Town limits; - b.
-Are planned for development that is compatible with the principals of maintaining or restoring the ecological functions of the area; - c.
-Are suitable for water-enjoyment uses;
+Shoreline uses and modifications should be designed and managed to prevent adverse impacts to ecological functions and ecosystem-wide processes, including degradation of water quality and alteration of natural hydrographic conditions.
+Adverse impacts should not be allowed except where necessary to achieve the objectives of the Shoreline Management Act, and then only when mitigated as necessary to assure no net loss of ecological functions. - F. Environment Designation Interpretation - 1.
+If disagreement develops as to the exact location of an environment designation boundary line, the Official Shoreline Maps shall prevail consistent with the following rules: